potestiolab/canvas/README.md

 Which version of the python scripts is better to use?
 Serial or MPI?
 In order to ask this question let us start to explain the difference between them.

-1.  block.py and CANVAS.py make use or one processor on a given machine (your laptop or cluster)
+1.  block.py and CANVAS.py make use of one processor on a given machine (your laptop or cluster)
 2.  block-MPI.py and CANVAS-MPI4.py make use of `multiprocessing module` that allows the programmer to fully leverage multiple processors on a given machine.

 The final result is **exactly** the same: the CANVAS model of a generic biomolecule is created.